The Purpose of the Older Americans Act (OAA) Title III-D Program (“Health Promotion”)

 A comprehensive guide on finding and implementing evidence-based programs in a community setting.

-Evidence-Based Leadership Council
+Evidence-Based Leadership Collaborative

 This organization represents a small but notable group of evidence-based programs that are shown to improve older adult health.